 Hands down, sleep.
 Sleep is critical for every function of our mind and body.
-If you haven’t the book Why We Sleep, by Matthew Walker, you should.
+If you haven’t read the book Why We Sleep, by Matthew Walker, you should.
 It will change your mindset from “I’ll sleep when I am dead,” to “I’ll sleep 8-hours every night, so I don’t die young.”

-That’s because adhering to your window, avoiding cheat foods, limiting alcohol, and having the energy to celebrate progress will become difficult.
+That’s because adhering to your window, avoiding cheat foods, limiting alcohol, and having the energy to celebrate progress will become nearly impossible.

 Can I Lose Weight or Gain Muscle with IF?

 Yes, with intermittent fasting, your body and brain have more time to use the nutrients you ingest to optimize your health.
-If you are eating the right nutrients while intermittent fasting, you should see weight loss.
+Additionally, studies show that intermittent fasting improves our bodies ability to metabolize body fat.
+So, if you are eating well while intermittent fasting, you should see weight loss.